 The Gateway (WS-BNG) functions as a transit router.
 It receives IP data packets from the AO end-user devices and routes them to the AO network and vice versa.

 WS-BNG Accounting

-provides CDR type info about traffic usage of AO end-users for billing purpose.
+Wyre provides CDR type info about traffic usage of AO end-users for billing purpose.
 Implementing specific volume limits for individual end-users is the responsibility of AO.

 AO Data and Management Links

 AO Data Link